Big Data explained

 As well as working for A Better Start, Jesse is undertaking a HRC-funded Post-Doctoral research project looking at the value of education to Pacific families in terms of their health.
 This consists of two projects – the first using Graduate Longitudinal Study of New Zealand to investigate the association between higher education and measures of health and social wellbeing for Pacific Island university graduates.
 The second, uses the Integrated Data Infrastructure (IDI) to investigate associations between parental education and child health outcomes, and whether any associations are mediated by incomes or other external factors.

-Research Fellow and PhD student - Nick leads the big data analysis of 'resillient teen' outcomes
+Research Fellow - Nick leads the big data analysis of 'resilient teen' outcomes

 Dr Sheree Gibb